Nils Stensson Sture

 Nils Stensson Sture (1512 - 1526 or 1528) was the eldest son and heir of Sten Sture the Younger.
 The so-called Daljunkern ('the Dale-Junker', i.e. the junker from Dalarna), the young leader of an unsuccessful rebellion against Gustav Vasa, claimed to be Nils Sture, and it is a much-discussed question in Swedish historiography whether they really were the same person or if Daljunkern was an impostor.

 Biography

 Nils was the eldest son of Sten Sture the Younger and his wife Kristina Gyllenstierna.
 Sten Sture ruled Sweden through the 1510s with the title of regent (riksföreståndare), but in February 1520 he suffered a mortal wound fighting against Christian II of Denmark at the Battle of Bogesund.
 Christian subsequently overran Sweden, and the seven-year old Nils was captured by the Danes and held prisoner in Copenhagen.

 In 1521 the Swedish nobleman Gustav Vasa led a successful rebellion against the Danes and declared himself King of Sweden.
 In 1524 Nils was released by the new Danish king, Frederick I, and returned to Sweden.
-Two year laters Nils fell sick with the plague, and was taken to Venngarn in Uppland to be cared for by his mother.
+Two years later Nils fell sick with the plague, and was taken to Venngarn in Uppland to be cared for by his mother.
 According to the official version of events, he died soon afterward.